ValAug/S3_CloudFront_Webdeployment/README.md

   [Grant Least Privilege](https://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html#grant-least-privilege)
   in the *AWS Identity and Access Management
   User Guide*.
-* This code has not been tested in us-east-1 AWS Regions only.
+* This code has been tested in us-east-1 AWS Regions only.
 However it should work in any other region.
 * Running this code might result in charges to your AWS account.

 # Running the code